 Life expectancy and survival for PLWH

 New drug regimens for HIV have all led to better patient adherence and improved survival.
 However, up to half of HIV patients smoke, and evidence suggests that HIV patients who smoke may lose more years to smoking than to HIV infection itself.
-Longer life expectancies for PLWH has encouraged them to take better care of their health (e.g., cease smoking) and improve ART adherence.
+Longer life expectancies for PLWH have encouraged these individuals to take better care of their health (e.g., cease smoking) and improve their ART adherence.
 Reduced toxicity of newer ART drugs is also helping improve life expectancies for HIV patients, which is now approaching that of the general population.16

 For longevity, prevention of cancer is key.
 Evidence suggests that risk of cancer in HIV patients can be reduced with ART: overall risk of cancer in those who start ART when their CD4 count is greater than 500 cells/mm3 is reduced by nearly two-thirds compared to those who start ART with a count of less than 350 cells/mm.2, 4

 Longer lives for PLWH also means a greater likelihood this population might develop a range of non-communicable diseases (NCDs) they previously did not live long enough to have.
 Now, chronic immune activation due to HIV leaves patients more likely than the general population to experience cardiovascular diseases (e.g., myocardial infarction, stroke), diabetes, renal failure, fractures due to osteoporosis, frailty, cognitive decline, and cancer.
 Indeed, a 2015 study projected that by 2030, at least 84% of the Dutch HIV population will suffer from at least one NCD in addition to HIV.17

 Mortality for PLWH